-It is probably the case, however, that with respect to Europeans not yet qualifying for permanent residence, applying for a registration certificate is not a very important step for such an individual to take today.
+It is probably the case, however, that lawyers are in agreement that, with respect to Europeans not yet qualifying for permanent residence, applying for a registration certificate is not a very important step for such an individual to take today.
 It is more important that individuals who will, in due course, be applying for "settled status" keep good documentation about their work histories, proof of their living here, etc. Obtaining a registration certificate now is not in and of itself likely to carry much weight in proving an entitlement to settled status.